godep-migrator/qotd-server/README.md

 > You can get *anywhere* in ten minutes if you drive fast enough.

+There's also a sister project, [QOTD Client](https://github.com/nixterrimus/qotd-client).
+While netcat works good for testing the client is more full featured.

 ## Try it out

 - Install the server: `go get -u github.com/nixterrimus/qotd-server`